Ilia-Ko/Audite/README.md

 Present repository is a bunch of scripts that help to organize a local (or self-hosted) collection of music files.
 The scripts and their aims are described below in subsections.

-The scripts have been developed and tested under [ArchLinux](https://archlinux.org) 6.17.1 environment and do have external dependencies as listed below for each script.
+The scripts have been developed and tested under [Arch Linux](https://archlinux.org) 6.17.1 environment and do have external dependencies as listed below for each script.

 ## Cuesplitter.sh